DerrazSofiane/yelp-reviews-analysis/README.md

 - A/B testing results
 - Performance benchmarks

-### 🤝 Contact
-Created by Sofiane Derraz as part of the OpenClassrooms AI Engineer certification program.

 ---
-*Note: This educational project demonstrates production-ready recommendation system techniques applicable to any content platform.
+*Note: This project demonstrates production-ready recommendation system techniques applicable to any content platform.
 The hybrid approach ensures both personalization and content quality.*